 TIMELINES FOR COMPLETION OF AUDIT

 Based on the annual audit plan the Internal Auditors will inform the CPIU of its detailed schedule of visits prior to the commencement of each half year audit.
 CPIU will issue suitable notifications to the officials at PMU and project sites selected for audit prior to the visit by the auditors.
-The internal auditors will plan their schedule in a manner that the audit is completed and all reports submitted within .
+The internal auditors will plan their schedule in a manner that the audit is completed and all reports submitted within the timelines as decided by PIA.

 Work Schedule (Tentative)